tune-bot/api/README.md

 # tune-bot api
-The API that handles manages users and their playlists for tunebot
+The API that handles manages users and their playlists for tune-bot